usnistgov/FIPS201/_FIPS201/authentication.md

 - Zone 3F – Signature.

-When a cardholder attempts to pass through an access control point for a Federally controlled facility, a human guard shall perform visual identity verification of the cardholder, and determine whether the identified individual should be allowed through the control point.
-The following steps shall be applied in the visual authentication process:
+When a cardholder attempts to pass through an access control point for a Federally controlled facility, a human guard SHALL perform visual identity verification of the cardholder, and determine whether the identified individual should be allowed through the control point.
+The following steps SHALL be applied in the visual authentication process:

 - The guard at the access control entry point determines whether the PIV Card appears to be genuine